Why Are There Fruit Flies in My Kitchen Sink Drain?

 What Can I Do About Them?

-• Apple cider vinegar—Same as above but you'll use apple cider vinegar.
+• Apple cider vinegar—Same as above but with apple cider vinegar.

-To prevent attracting fruit flies:
+To avoid bringing in fruit flies:

-• Clean your produce immediately after bringing it home.
-Occasionally they can have fruit fly eggs or larvae.
+• Wash your produce as soon as you take it home.
+Sometimes they can contain fruit fly eggs or larvae.

-• Refrigerate as soon as you can.
+• Refrigerate whenever you can.

 • Empty your kitchen trash often, and keep it closed.